elissegomez24/Book-Search-Engine/README.md

 1. Clone the repository
 2. Navigate to the project directory: cd book-search-engine
 3. Install the dependencies: npm install
+4. Seed the application: npm run seed
-4. Build the application: npm run build
+5. Build the application: npm run build
-5. Start the development server: npm run dev
+6. Start the development server: npm run dev

 ## Usage